shellscape/webpack-serve/README.md

 # webpack-serve

-A CLI for [`webpack-plugin-serve`](https://github.com/shellscape/webpack-plugin-serve) - A Webpack development server in a plugin. _(While using a CLI such as webpack-serve is convenient, we recommend using `webpack-plugin-serve` directly in your webpack config instead.)_
+A CLI for [`webpack-plugin-serve`](https://github.com/shellscape/webpack-plugin-serve) - A Webpack development server in a plugin.

+_(While using a CLI such as webpack-serve is convenient, we recommend using [`webpack-plugin-serve`](https://github.com/shellscape/webpack-plugin-serve) directly in your webpack config, with [`webpack-nano`](https://github.com/shellscape/webpack-nano), instead.)_

 <a href="https://www.patreon.com/shellscape">
   <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160">